 - mixes consist of edited tracks often called stems

 - clips are video clips, sound clips -- some chunk of media, a recorded clip, a finished clip

 - The assignment work starts with recording monophonic sound sources (as monaural audio files) and spatializing them.

 - Equip yourself with a digital audio editor, for example, the audacity application or audiomass which runs in the browser or an editor of your own choice.
 (Note: the audiomass editor is limited to 44100 Hz, so only use it if you also have a resampling application like sox).

 saveyour work as a .wav file (in mono or stereo) at 48kHz sample rate

 - apply effects to a track, for example,

-- Practice recording and playback using your audio interface, mic and headphones (not the computer's built-in mic and speakers).
+- Practice recording and playback using your audio interface, mic and headphones (avoid the computer's built-in mic and speakers, unless they sound really clean and don't do extra processing).
 Make sure the analog input gain and output volume levels are well-adjusted to avoid noise or clipping.